 An investigation was launched and detectives determined Liggon was stabbed outside a McDonald’s restaurant.
-They located the suspect and said she was “found to be in possession of a knife."
+They located the suspect, who remains unnamed, and said she was “found to be in possession of a knife."

 According to police, Liggon, the suspect and friends drove into D.C. from their hometown in Maryland for a party.
 Later in the night, they stopped at McDonald’s and an argument started inside the car about sweet and sour sauce, WTOP reported.

-Liggon and the suspect then reportedly exited the car, and the suspect allegedly stabbed Liggon in the abdomen and chest, officials said.
+Liggon and the suspect then exited the car, and the suspect stabbed Liggon in the abdomen and chest, officials said.

 At a hearing in juvenile court, the suspect’s attorney reportedly argued the girl stabbed Liggon in self-defense, claiming Liggon and another teen beat her up, WTOP reported.

 The suspect was booked into the D.C.
-Youth Services Center and charged with second-degree murder while armed, assault with intent to kill while armed, aggravated assault while armed, felony assault, possession of a prohibited weapon, and carrying a dangerous weapon, according to authorities.
+Youth Services Center and charged with second-degree murder while armed, assault with intent to kill while armed, aggravated assault while armed, felony assault, possession of a prohibited weapon, and carrying a dangerous weapon.

 Never miss a story — sign up for the Front Page Detectives newsletter.
 Be on the scene the moment news breaks.